NickGrunert/master-thesis/modules/03_truth_compare.typ

     ```

     #heading(depth: 5, numbering: none, bookmarked: false)[Results]
-    Shown in @fig:truth_compare:correlation are the results of the new metric applied to exempt example images.
+    Shown in @fig:truth_compare:correlation are the results of the new correlation metric applied to the example images.
-    The results are very promising, as they far better than the previous approaches correlate to expected scores.
+    While the results are promising in showing of the algorihtm's performance, the results unfortunately show no particular improvement over @section:pearson.

+    All scores essentially compare to the pearson coefficient values, which is not surprising, since the algorithm is still based on the same principle of measuring the correlation between the two datasets essentially further proving that the pearson coefficients values are indeed a good indicator of the algorithm's performance.

     None of the results, show particularly high absolute errors towards their respective linear fit.
-    However, the R2 scores could be improved, as in some of the cases the values are not particularly high, indicating that the linear regression line does not fit the data particularly well.

-    Using the Sobel derivative in @fig:truth_compare:correlation:c shows one such example, where the R2 score is very low.
-    In a way however, this is the expected result, as looking at the calculated scores does indeed reveal that the algorithm utterly fails to produce good results in this case, which is represented by this low comparison score.
-    Using the Scharr Operator in @fig:truth_compare:correlation:b also shows this failure to produce results be represented by its R2 score.
-    However, since this iteration of results shows no negative values for the R2 score, this is a clear improvement over the previous iterations of the algorithm.
-    This namely means, that we are no longer assuming a wrong relationship between the data, like it was done in the previous iteration where we essentially always compared to a diagonal from (0, 0) to (1, 1).
+    Looking at @fig:truth_compare:correlation:a and @fig:truth_compare:correlation:c shows that the algorithm is indeed able to produce good results, which is reflected in the normalized MAE as well as the R2 Score.

+    The more interesting comparsion lies in the example of @fig:truth_compare:correlation:b.
+    Here, the algorithm's scores are clearly not able to produce satisfying results.
+    The problem here is, that while the cores do reflect the worse quality compared to the other two examples, it does not represent this as well as before.
+    This is due to the fact that even here the MAE is not particularly high, since the fit itself is not bad, it simply is build on bad data.
+    This is reflected in the R2 Score well, however, since we are evenly weighting the two metrics, the resulting correlation score is not as low as it probably should be.

+    An actualy more substantial problem that can be seen is in the result of this example using the Sobel derivative.
+    The R2 Score here, whilest still comparatively low, shows signs of improvement over the other derivatives.
+    This is problematicely not due to the fact that the data actually improvement, but rather to the fact that indeed the data matches a linear relationship better than the other three example.
+    However, this is not a good thing, since that linear relationship shows a clear anti-correlation with the ground truth data.
+    A better score indicating a worse truth score is not faithful to expectation.
+    This is no longer represented inside this score unlike it was indicated by a negative pearson correlation score before.

+    Due to this problems and failure to improve upon the pearson coefficient, the resulting analysis of the algorithm's performance will be done using the pearson coefficient.
+    The only viable improvement in this section was the more simple way to visually represent the linear correlation between the two datasets.

     #subpar.grid(
       columns: 4,